Commit-Gated Activation · Append-Only Evidence · Independent Verification

 Commit-gated publication figure

-Commit-gated activation: verification gates succeed, a publication commit is recorded, and only then are dissemination interfaces enabled.
+Commit-gated activation: verification gates succeed, a deterministic state transition is recorded, and only then are external interfaces enabled.

 Why the invention is structural